 A year of firsts, or how I learned to stop worrying and love university

-This is the sixth and final instalment in a series of blog posts by second-year Arts student, Breckin Baillie.
+This is the fourth instalment in a series of blog posts by second-year Arts student, Breckin Baillie.
 He shares his experience as a first-year at UBCO, and gives tips about making the most of your university experience.
-If you haven’t done so yet, check out part one, part two, part three, part four, and part five of Breckin’s journey.
+This post covers navigating university classes.
+If you haven’t done so yet, check out part one, part two, and part three of Breckin’s journey.

 Hey everyone, my name’s Breckin and I just finished my first year here at UBCO.
 If you had told me a year ago that this year at university would have been one of my best years ever, I definitely would not have believed you at all.
 University felt like my Everest: this big insurmountable obstacle that I was fairly certain would chew me up and spit me out.